 Comprehensive Counsel for Businesses Throughout Texas & Beyond

 Using an assumed name can provide a number of benefits for businesses and entrepreneurs looking to establish a brand, but it can also create significant exposure to claims of infringement by other business entities that have established rights to a name.

 Filing an assumed name certificate alone is not enough to protect your brand or your business.
 A sound foundation begins with proactive intellectual property protections and comprehensive counsel from experienced attorneys.

-Hendershot Cowart, P.C. offers a range of business, trademark litigation, and intellectual property law services.
-To speak with an attorney about your potential matter, call or contact us online.
+Hendershot Cowart P.C. offers a range of business, trademark litigation, and intellectual property law services.
+To speak with our Houston business lawyer about your potential matter, call or contact us online.